George A. Billings

 George A. Billings (November 22, 1870 – April 15, 1934) was an American actor noted for his portrayals of Abraham Lincoln in films of the 1920s.

 Biography

-Born in Minnesota in 1870, Billings became known for playing President Lincoln commencing with the 1924 film The Dramatic Life of Abraham Lincoln.
-He was hired for this film, despite a lack of prior acting experience, due to his close likeness to Lincoln.
+Born in Preston, Minnesota in 1870, he the son of Henry Orville Billings and Amanda Melvina Warr.
+Billings was a carpenter for most of his life.
+While working for the Los Angeles City Department, he heard Al and Ray Rockett were looking for a man that resembled Lincoln for the 1924 film The Dramatic Life of Abraham Lincoln.
+He was hired for the film, despite a lack of prior acting experience, due to his striking resemblance to Lincoln, even down to the mole on his face.
+Billings went on to portray Lincoln in several more films.

 In 1927, he also toured the mid-western United States playing Lincoln in a two-man play with Henry Fonda.
-It started out successfully, but Fonda quit due to Billings' prodigious drinking.
+Things started out well, but Fonda finally quit due to Billings prodigious drinking.
+It was Fonda's first professional job as an actor.